flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/creating-a-plugin.md

 # Creating a Plugin

-In this tutorial, we will create our first plugin.
-In Windows, open a terminal inside the devkit directory.
-Then type:
+To create a new plugin, open a terminal and navigate inside the devkit directory.

+If you are using Windows, type:
 ```cmd
 .\bin\flare.exe create-plugin
 ```